mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 ----------------------

 We're talking about data that is multi-dimensional and regularly strided.
-This data often occurs in simulation output (like weather), biomedical imaging (like an MRI scan), or needs to be efficiently accessed across a number of different dimensions (like many complex time series).
+This data often occurs in simulation output (like climate models), biomedical imaging (like an MRI scan), or needs to be efficiently accessed across a number of different dimensions (like many complex time series).
 Here is an image from XArray to put you in the right frame of mind: